tsenovilla/django_extended_accounts/README.md

 # Description 📖📚

-**django_extended_accounts** is a Django app designed to extend the Django's default authentication system.
+**django_extended_accounts** is a Django project containing an app (**extended_accounts**) designed to extend the Django's default authentication system.
 As this is a common task, this project aims to be a reusable template to help developers saving a lot of time.

 This solution is based on getting rid of the Django's User model to use a custom model called AccountModel.
 This model is designed to only contain authentication-related information, while all personal data resides in another model called ProfileModel, which maintains a one-to-one relationship with AccountModel.
 The AccountModel provided is similar to the default User model in Django, with some differences: